mattzeunert/FromJS/README.md

 Yarn: `sudo yarn global add @fromjs/cli`
 NPM: `sudo npm install -g @fromjs/cli --unsafe-perm` [(Why unsafe-perm?)](https://github.com/mattzeunert/FromJS/issues/93)

-Run FromJS: `fromjs` - this will open a Chrome browser window
+Run FromJS: `fromjs` - this will open a new Chrome browser window

-By default this will launch a web server on [localhost:7000](http://localhost:7000/), a proxy server on port 7001, and store the collected data in `./fromjs-session`.
+By default FromJS will launch a web server on [localhost:7000](http://localhost:7000/), a proxy server on port 7001, and store the collected data in `./fromjs-session`.

 Loading pages will be slow!
 For large apps expect it to take several minutes.
 It will be faster once the page's JS files are cached.
 Maybe try something simple like [Backbone TodoMVC](http://todomvc.com/examples/backbone/) to get started.

-## The page inspector UI

-TODO:

-* explain dataflow concept / what the steps mean
-* can select characters
-* view argument list

 ## fromJSInspect